Education segregation in Indiana: Demographics

-In the 2010 United States Census, 84.4% of Indiana residents reported being white, compared with 73.8% for the nation as a whole.
+In the 2010 United States census, 84.4% of Indiana residents reported being white, compared with 73.8% for the nation as a whole.

-Indiana, while not having much in the way of slaves and in-fact outlawing slavery in the state's first constitution with Article VIII, Section 1 expressly banning slavery or any introduction of slavery into the law of the state.
-The 1840 Census reported three slaves and 11,262 “free colored” persons out of a population of 685,866.
-By 1850, no slaves were reported.
-That is not to say that the state was welcoming to Black people.
+Indiana, while not having much in the way of slavery, and in-fact outlawing slavery in the state's first constitution with Article VIII, Section 1 expressly banning slavery or any introduction of slavery into the law of the state.
+The 1840 Census reported three enslaved people and 11,262 “free colored” persons out of a population of 685,866.
+By 1850, no enslaved people were reported.
+However, the state was unwelcoming to Black people.
 The 1851 state constitution said, "No Negro or mulatto shall come into or settle in the State, after the adoption of this Constitution.”
-In the early 20th century, mechanization of agriculture in the south stimulated immigration of blacks to large cities like Indianapolis.
+In the early 20th century, mechanization of agriculture in the south stimulated immigration of black people to large cities like Indianapolis.
 Migration accelerated in World War II, slowing only in the 1970s.
-Simultaneously, whites began to move out of the downtown areas to suburbs.
+Simultaneously, white people began to move out of the downtown areas to suburbs, a phenomenon known as white flight.

 Latinos were a small portion of Indiana's population prior to 1970.
-In any case the United States Census Bureau did not reliably track Latinos before the 1970 United States Census.
+In any case the United States Census Bureau did not reliably track Latinos before the 1970 United States census.
 The 2000 Census described 3.5% of Indiana's population as Latino.
 In the next decade, the state's Latino population grew at twice the national rate.
 In 2010, the state was 6.0% Latino.
 They have settled more-or-less evenly distributed across the state.

-School demographics

-The demographics of schools in Indiana reflect the composition of the communities in which they are located.
-The average white student in Indiana is likely to attend a school where 81% of the students are white.
-The average black student is likely to attend a school where 68% of the students are non-white.